pixerize/test/README.md

 ## Getting started

-1. Make your own copy of this repository, by pressing "Use this template" or going [here](https://github.com/brockfanning/open-sdg-simple-starter/generate) and filling out the form.
+1. Make your own copy of this repository, by pressing "Use this template" or going [here](https://github.com/open-sdg/open-sdg-simple-starter/generate) and filling out the form.

-2. Next, create a "personal access token" as described [here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line#creating-a-token), choosing the "Repo" permission, as indicated.
-3. At your new repository, choose "Settings" (top right) and then "Secrets" (left sidebar).
-Add a new secret named "token" and paste in your personal access token.
-4. Go to the "Actions" section of your repository.
-You will see a "Deploy to staging" job which failed.
-5. Click on "Deploy to staging" and then select the "Re-run all checks" option.
-6. Watch as the your site is built and deployed to GitHub.
+   > For "Repository name" you can enter "open-sdg-simple-starter" or whatever you would like.
+Note that if you do *not* use "open-sdg-simple-starter", you will need to perform an extra step at the end (see step 6).

+    When ready, press "Create repository from template".

+2. You will now be looking at your new repository.
+Some automated processes will already be started.
+To see them, click the "Actions" link.
+Wait until the "Initial commit" action stops spinning and changes from yellow to green.
+3. Click the "Settings" link and scroll down to the "Github Pages" section.
+In the dropdown beneath "Source" choose "gh-pages" and press "Save".
+4. Github will start to deploy your site behind the scenes.
+Wait about 1 minute, and then refresh the page.
-7. Afterwards, go back to your "Settings" page, and scroll down to the GitHub pages section.
-You should see "Your site is published at" with a link to your site.
+5. Again scroll down to the "Github Pages" section.
+You should now see a green success notice that says "Your site is published".
+Press the link to view your site.
+6. If (in step 1) you named your repository *anything other than* "open-sdg-simple-starter", your site will not look or behave correctly yet.
+To fix this, you will need to update your site's "baseurl" setting.
+    1. Go back to your repository on Github and click the "Code" link (top left).
+    2. In the list of files find the file called "config_site.yml" and click it.
+    3. Click the pencil icon towards the top right to edit this file.
+    4. On line #9, update the "baseurl" setting with your repository's name, preceded by a slash.
+For example, if you named your repository "my-repository", then set the "baseurl" to "/my-repository".
+    5. At the bottom press "Commit changes".
+    6. Watch the "Actions" section until the action stops spinning and changes from yellow to green.
+At this point, your site should look and behave correctly.

 ## Automated testing